 Simple Beauty

-Americans spent more than three trillion dollars on Christmas in 2013, https://www.statista.com/topics/991/us-christmas-season/, parents expect to spend $271 per child and one in ten plan to spend over $500 per child.
-Then the children play in the boxes.
-This does not include the cost of elaborate trees and outdoor decorations.
+Americans spent over three trillion dollars on Christmas in 2013 (https://www.statista.com/topics/991/us-christmas-season/).
+Parents expected to spend an average of $271 per child, with one in ten planning to spend over $500 per child.
+Ironically, after all that spending, children often end up playing with the boxes instead of the gifts.
+These figures don’t even include the cost of elaborate trees and outdoor decorations.

-I live in a Mexican village that exists on servicing the expats who live here and some farm or fish.
-Most live on less than $500 per month and the average family size is four; however, the families I know personally have six family members.
-Most people live in extended family units, which is the only way they can get by.
+I live in a Mexican village where many residents make a living by servicing the expats who reside here, or by farming and fishing.
+Most families survive on less than $500 per month, with the average family size being four.
+However, the families I know personally often have six members.
+Extended family units are common, as pooling resources is often the only way to get by.

-Last year I taught conversational English to a group of teens ranging in age from sixteen to twenty.
-As Christmas approached we talked about their traditions which centered around family.
-Their faces glowed as they talked about singing, dancing and eating tamales with their extended families.
-And of course the piñata!
-Later they shared what they got for Christmas: a new pair of jeans or new shoes and that was it.
-But the happiness on their faces said that it was enough.
-Imagine if American parents gave so little but the children were so happy.
+Last year, I taught conversational English to a group of teens aged sixteen to twenty.
+As Christmas approached, we discussed their traditions, which revolved around family.
+Their faces lit up as they described singing, dancing, and eating tamales with their extended families—and of course, breaking the piƱata!
+Later, they shared what they received for Christmas: perhaps a new pair of jeans or shoes, and that was all.
+Yet the happiness on their faces showed that it was more than enough.
+Imagine if American parents gave so little, yet their children were just as conte

-There is a little tienda where I buy milk, eggs, tortillas and so forth.
-One day the lady of the shop invited me to see their decorations.
-The creche, Nativity scene, was large and placed in the most prominent place in the living area and this is what she wanted me to see.
-But the infant Jesus was not in the manger, he is placed there Christmas Eve Next she brought out a shoe box with a beautiful porcelain Jesus, carefully wrapped in soft cotton.
-She held him with such reverence, I was deeply touched.
-By contrast, there was a small plastic tree, about 15” tall, on a small table.
-Not one gift was on display under the wee tree.
-The focus is on worship and not gift giving.
+There is a little tienda where I buy milk, eggs, tortillas, and other essentials.
+One day, the shopkeeper invited me to see their decorations.
+The creche—the Nativity scene—was large and placed in the most prominent spot in the living area, and this was what she wanted to show me.
+The infant Jesus was absent from the manger; he would be placed there on Christmas Eve.
+Next, she brought out a shoebox containing a beautiful porcelain Jesus, carefully wrapped in soft cotton.
+She held him with such reverence that I was deeply moved.
+In contrast, there was a small plastic tree, about fifteen inches tall, sitting on a table.
+Not a single gift was on display beneath the tiny tree.
+Here, the focus is on worship, not gift giving.

 Ajijic, Mexico